cowprotocol/cow-amm-trade-envy/README.md

 - query more dune data for a larger test
-- Todo is it safe enough to assume the sender of the settlement is the solver or do I have to check that in the logs?
-(Settlement)
 - query price data for underfilled CoWs
 - add more pools
 - price conversion for non-eth pools